keithchristian/webpages/README.md

 <li type="A">More hints for a good resume</li>
 <ol>
-<li type="1">If it's been awhile since you've used a secondary skillset, e.g. If it's been 15 years since you worked with COBOL, be sure to let the recruiter know that, he or she will understand</li>
+<li type="1">If it's been awhile since you've used a secondary skillset, e.g. If it's been 15 years since you worked with PL/1, be sure to let the recruiter know that, he or she will understand.</li>
 <li type="1">Below the current job or most recent job, explain in 90 - 100 words what skills you learned in the position and how you used them to provide value to the company vs. keeping the coffee pot on.
 This is a good place to provide a few details for your next potential employer.</li>
 <li type="1">In every one of the reverse-chronological job histories, briefly mention how your primary skillset (and others) were used.</li>
 <li type="1">Use this as the descriptive line above each separate entry in your reverse chronological job history:</li>